rmorshea/anysync/README.md

 decorator.
 The main downside is that the behavior of the function changes dynamically depending on the context which can lead to unexpected behavior.

-For example, the code below works as expected beca
+For example, the code below operates as expected where `work()` is called in a sync
+context:

 ```python
 from prefect.utilities.asyncutils import sync_compatible